ryanongwx/tp/docs/DeveloperGuide.md

 ### Adding an Appointment

-#### Adding an appointment
+1. Prerequisites: Ensure the patient list is displayed and contains the entry you wish to add an appointment to.

-1. Test Case: `addappointment`
+2. Test Case: `addappointment 1 n/Eye Exam d/18-10-2023 1900`
-   - Expected: New patient "John Doe" is added to the list, details are shown in status message.
+   - Expected: New appointment, "Eye Exam" is added to the patient with index 1, details are shown in status message.
-2. Test Case: `add; Age: 30; Address: 123 Main St`
+3. Test Case: `addappointment x n/Eye Exam d/18-10-2023 1900` (where x > list size)
    - Expected: Error message displayed, patient not added.
-3. Test Case: `add John Doe; Age: thirty; Address: 123 Main St`
+4. Test Case: `addappointment 1 d/18-10-2023 1900`
    - Expected: Error message displayed, patient not added.
+5. Test Case: `addappointment 1 n/Eye Exam`
+   - Expected: Error message displayed, patient not added.
+6. Test Case: `addappointment 1 n/Eye Exam d/18/10/2023 1900`
+   - Expected: Error message displayed, patient not added.

+---

+### Deleting an Appointment

+1. Prerequisites: Ensure the appointment list is displayed and contains the entry you wish to delete.
+2. Test Case: `deleteappointment 1`
+   - Expected: Appointment with index 1 is deleted, details are shown in status message.
+3. Test Case: `deleteappointment x` (where x > list size)
+   - Expected: Error message displayed, appointment not deleted.

+---

+### Viewing Appointments

+#### Appointment Window is closed

+1. Test Case: `viewappointment`
+   - Expected: Appointment Window opens.

+#### Appointment Window is open but not in focus

+1. Test Case: `viewappointment`
+   - Expected: Appointment Window focuses.

 ### Verifying Patient Data Integrity